gk147-pcb/PVModule_LTSpice/README.md

-# Photo-Voltaic Module desiigned on LT Spice
+# Photo-Voltaic Module Designed & Simulated on LT Spice
  Designed and simulated a solar cell and a corresponding PV module that consists of 36 cells on LT Spice.

 # Single Solar Cell Circuit Diagram